-We exploit the causal relations or conditions defined in Buddhism for a theory of new kind of memory with the reference to the domain of computing.
+We exploit the causal relations or conditions defined in Buddhism for the theory of tactics memory with the reference to the domain of computing.
 We also use a real world example to illustrate our concept.

 At the outset, quite intuitively we treat any process as a union of sub processes.
-We are very much impressed by the condition known as conascence (sahajatha), which states the processing of related things together.
+We are very much impressed by the causal relation known as co-nascence (sahajatha), which states the processing of related things together.
 Based on this processing, the human mind forms its entire processing.
 Our rationale of exploitation of Buddhist theory of mind can also be illustrated with a real world example as follows.

 Let us think about the cooking process in the kitchen.
 There are a lot of sub processes such as washing, peeling, cutting vegetables, get seasoned with spices, scrape coconut and make coconut milk.
 Here, we do all the similar or related things together like washing, peeling, cutting all the vegetables together, get seasoned all together.
-In this instance, we can see the causal relationship Co-nascence and also there are repeated occurrences.
-Automatically, related things are mapped in to the clusters washing, peeling, cutting vegetables, get seasoned, make coconut milk and these things we can concern as the fundamentals.
+In this instance, we can see the causal relationship Co-nascence.
+Automatically, related things are mapped in to the clusters washing, peeling, cutting vegetables, get seasoned, make coconut milk and these can be concerned as the fundamentals.
 We accomplish these tasks one after the other, taking the result of one to the next.
-Then one task should be completed and finished before start the next task.
-The causal relationships absence or disappearance can be seen here.
+Further, one task should be completed and finished before start the next task.
+Here, the causal relationships absence or disappearance can be seen.